Market Analysts see JD.com Inc. [JD] gaining to $100. Time to buy?

 About JD.comJD.com is a leading supply chain-based technology and service provider.
 JD.com’s cutting-edge retail infrastructure seeks to enable consumers to buy whatever they want, whenever and wherever they want it.
 JD.com has opened its technology and infrastructure to partners, brands and other sectors, as part of its Retail as a Service offering to help drive productivity and innovation across a range of industries.

-JD.com Inc. stock has also gained 3.27% of its value over the past 7 days.
-However, JD stock has declined by -16.62% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -4.42% and gained 4.61% year-on date.
+It opened the trading session at $66.28, the shares rose to $67.23 and dropped to $63.15, the range by which the price of stock traded the whole day.
+The daily chart for JD points out that the company has recorded -20.75% loss over the past six months.
+However, it is still -3.15% lower than its most recent low trading price.

-The market cap for JD stock reached $109.95 billion, with 1.55 billion shares outstanding and 1.25 billion shares in the current float.
-Compared to the average trading volume of 10.95M shares, JD reached a trading volume of 8889859 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 10.75M shares, JD reached to a volume of 15357597 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for JD shares is $101.66 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on JD stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.